Every 3 months.

 You should replace the toothbrush or the brush head sooner if the bristles of the head are clearly worn, frayed or damaged in any way.
 Using for longer can potentially be damaging to your teeth and gums.

-Although the opinion is slightly different, you can see that there is a similarity in the answers.
+Although there is a slight difference in time frame, you can see that there is a similarity in the answers.

 It is generally agreed that you should replace your toothbrush at around 3 months.